AndrewGJ1818/portfolio/README.md

 - Extensive use of animations and transitions to enhance user experience.
 - Basic SEO optimization and accessibility compliance.
 - Fully responsive design, adapted for all screen sizes.
-- Built with HTML and CSS (JavaScript only for contact form).
+- Built with HTML and CSS.

 ---